ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/11-Logistic-Regression-in-Industry.md

 Basically, there are 3 iterations in which evaluation is done.
 In the first iteration, 2/3rd of the data is selected as training data and the remaining 1/3rd of it is selected as testing data.
 In the next iteration, a different 2/3rd of the data is selected as the training data set and then the model is built and evaluated.
 Similarly, the third iteration is completed.

 Such an approach is necessary if the data you have for model building is very small, i.e. has very few data points.

+# Model Tracking
+- also called Model Governance
+- Ensure that the model is good over time as it is being used
+- variables should be stable (comparable from when the model was originally built)
+- ex: machine is breaking down: instant performance check
+- ex: fraud detection: early warnings / early indicators
+- look for the same parameters as when confirming model

+# Model Recalibration
+- small overlay over the same weights
+- change coefficients of model
+- rebuild the model

 # References
 - https://www.analyticsvidhya.com/blog/2016/02/guide-build-predictive-models-segmentation/